About The Animal Haven

 What We Do

 The Animal Haven is a private, not-for-profit animal shelter that has been providing refuge to homeless cats and dogs since 1948.
 The Animal Haven was established as a no-kill shelter, which it continues to be to this day.
 This means that we will not euthanize an animal, except when it is in the best interest of a sick or dying animal.
-The shelter is located in a beautiful, wooded area on a seven-acre parcel of land in North Haven, Connecticut.
+The shelter is located in a beautiful, wooded area on a seven-acre parcel of land located in North Haven, CT.

 We take in homeless, abandoned and surrendered cats and dogs from the Greater New Haven area and beyond.
 We also take in animals from municipal shelters if they are at risk of being euthanized.
 All animals that enter The Animal Haven receive physical examinations and health assessments and are vaccinated against disease.
 Ongoing problems are monitored and addressed.
 We have a mandatory spay-neuter policy for all animals to assist in reducing the unwanted dog and cat population.